CODE-REFINARY/CODE-REFINARY/README.md

 * game development (unreal engine 4)

-For any and all inquiries please reach me at my personal email, gtdubinin@gmail.com.
+For any and all inquiries please reach me at my personal email, gtdubinin@gmail.com, or professional email, gdubinin@chainlinkfinary.com.
 All public repositories are current projects that are either completed or still under construction.
 Let's connect over <a href="https://www.linkedin.com/in/george-dubinin/">LinkedIn</a>!